Newfoundland (Island) Towns, Villages & Hamlets.

 - Hay Cove: I drove into Hay Cove by accident on my first trip to L'Anse aux Meadows way back in 2008.
 It took me until 2015 to return, when I stopped for coffee a few months ago.
 I'd really like to climb the hill on the south side of the cove, but so far I haven't got around to it.

 - L'Anse aux Meadows: In November of 2008, I drove all the way up the Northern Peninsula in a 24-hour day to first visit the UNESCO site where the Norseman landed around the year 1000.
 I always went into the Norse village by parking amongst the houses and walking over, so this is how I saw the modern-day village of L'Anse aux Meadows.
 I visited again in June of 2009.
 Again in April of 2010, visiting and photographing the last house at the end of L'Anse aux Meadows.
+I couldn't believe said house is still standing in July of 2015.

 - Route 436-11: Quirpon Road (2.4 km/1.5 mi)